Tetsuya Ishida: Personal life

 Ishida shared anecdotes of his parents' bewilderment at both the artistic style and the grim nature of his works.
 His mother was particularly upset by one of his paintings that she viewed as extremely morbid.
 Ishida assured her it represented his happiness captured in a moment of uninhibited freedom of expression.

 Ishida was romantically involved with Hiromi Toyoda, but later ended the relationship after he told her "I'm so happy being with you that I cannot paint anymore".

 In the final chapter of the exhibition catalogue for the Museo Nacional Centro de Arte Reina Sofia's 2019 retrospective Ishida: Self-Portrait of Other, friend and former artistic collaborator Isamu Hirabayashi contributed an essay that described their early time together as well as Ishida's final years and death.
 Following the end of their creative partnership, Hirabayashi stated they maintained limited contact, but noted that Ishida's last residence was in Sagami Ono, a suburb of Sagamihara, that enabled him easy access to the expansive Seikado art supply store.

 Ishida worked in a print shop and as a night watchman to provide for his excessive spending on artistic materials.
 Hirabayashi confirmed that Ishida's mental health appeared to rapidly decline due to a contentious relationship with the print shop manager that "made his life miserable", and the wrongful accusation and termination of his watchman position following the accidental death of a co-worker crushed by a truck.

 Death and legacy

 On May 23, 2005, Ishida died after he was struck by a passing train at a level crossing in Machida, Tokyo.
 Art critics, historians, and curators inferred the tragedy was an act of suicide, citing that the young man and the recurring themes of mental illness, overwork, and death in his art were self-portrait depictions of Ishida himself.

-In 2007, Ishida's family donated 21 of his paintings to the Shizuoka Prefectural Museum of Art (静岡県立美術館|Shizuoka-kenritsu Bijutsukan) (his hometown Yaizu is located in Shizuoka Prefecture) for permanent display.
+In 2007, Ishida's family donated 21 of his paintings to the Shizuoka Prefectural Museum of Art (his hometown Yaizu is located in Shizuoka Prefecture) for permanent display.